CP1401/Practicals/prac_01/README.md

 ## Save your work
 If you did your algorithms from earlier in this prac using the computer, you can copy and paste the text into your new PyCharm project.
-PyCharm lets you create text files, so right-click the project folder and choose **New > File** and name this one `algorithms.txt`
+PyCharm lets you create text files, so right-click the project folder and choose **New > File** and name this one `questions.txt`

 Note that this is a **text file**, not a Python file (or a Word document or whatever).
 Just put normal (unformatted) text in here and make sure you have simple headings for each question to help you (and us) find the questions that match the answers.